argoproj/argo-cd/docs/projects.md

 ## Projects

-Projects provide a logical grouping of applications, which is useful when ArgoCD is used by multiple teams.
+Projects provide a logical grouping of applications, which is useful when Argo CD is used by multiple teams.
 Projects provide the following features:

 * ability to restrict *what* may be deployed (the git source repositories)